elenasacristan/treebooks/README.md

 ![checkout](/documents/mockups/checkout1.png)

-- The final design of the website included some additional functionalities (buttons, carousel, modals and messages) that I thought would be useful as I was working on it.
-I also changed slightly the styles (colours, transparency, shadows, borders) for others that I found nicer.
+- The %nal design of the website included some additional functionalities (buttons, carousel, modals and messages) that I thought would be useful as I was working on it.
+I also slightly altered the styles (colours, transparency, shadows, borders) for others that I found nicer.

 ### User stories

-- As a charity owner, I want to get users to register to the website so I can rent books to them and I can raise money to plant new trees.
+- As a charity (TreeBooks), I want to get users to register to thewebsite so we can rent books to them and raise money to plant new trees.

 - As a user (member or not) I want to be able to see what is the aim of the website.

-- As a user (member or not) I want to be able to see what projects is the charity planning to contribute to and how much money the charity has raised so far.
+- As a user (member or not) I want to be able to see which projects the charity is planning to contribute to and how much money the charity has raised so far.

 - As a user (member or not) I want to be able to contact TreeBooks to send my comments and suggestions for new projects.

 - As a user (member or not) I want to donate books and I want to know where are the collection points.

-- As a user I want to register to be able to rent books and contribute to reforestation projects
+- As a user I want to register to be able to rent books and contribute to reforestation projects.

 - As a user I want to register to be able to save money reading second-hand books instead of buying brand new books.